kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

 Here is the complete course curriculum for IT Business Analyst for beginners that covers the necessary skills and knowledge required to land your first job as a BA

-- Module 1: Introduction to IT Business Analysis (4 classes)
+- Module 1: Introduction to IT Business Analysis (2 classes)
      - Overview of the role and responsibilities of IT business analysts
      - Understanding the business environment and key stakeholders
-     - Importance of effective communication and collaboration in IT business analysis
-     - Types of communication and collaboration tools and techniques used in IT business analysis

 - Module 2: Requirements Gathering and Analysis (8 classes)
      - Types of requirements (business, functional, non-functional, etc.)
-     Techniques for eliciting and documenting requirements, including interviews, surveys, observation, and prototyping
+     - Techniques for eliciting and documenting requirements, including interviews, surveys, observation, and prototyping
-     - Analyzing and prioritizing requirements using various methods such as MoSCoW analysis or Kano analysis Validating and verifying requirements to ensure completeness, consistency, and feasibility
+     - Analyzing and prioritizing requirements using various methods such as MoSCoW analysis or Kano analysis
+     - Validating and verifying requirements to ensure completeness, consistency, and feasibility
      - Creating requirement traceability matrices and requirement documentation for future use
-     - Stakeholder management and communication
      - Agile requirements gathering and analysis
      - Business process modeling and analysis